sdhutchins/documenteR/README.md

 lm <- function(.....
 ```

-This will also work for data.frames.
+This will also work for data.frames, which you _should_ be thoroughly documenting in `R/data.r`.
 Again, make sure the data.frame is available in the current environment, highlight its name, and call the addin:

 ```r
 #' DATASET TITLE